JetBrains/intellij-sdk-docs/topics/tutorials/custom_language_support/custom_language_support_tutorial.md

 <!-- Copyright 2000-2022 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

-<excerpt>Tutorial for creating a .properties-like custom language.</excerpt>
+<link-summary>Tutorial for creating a .properties-like custom language.</link-summary>

 In this tutorial we will add support for a [.properties](https://en.wikipedia.org/wiki/.properties) language and its usages within Java code.